rdwatters/phc/content/one/13-result-nipc-old-2.md

 ![Image of a cup with life preserver. class=fragment](/images/nipc-old-2.jpg)

-<span class="footnote fragment">A tasteful hat to complement your new cup holder...</span>
+<span class="footnote fragment">A classy hat to complement your new cup holder...</span>